network-flows/Lonestar-Mod-Guide/docs/ShipUnit_EN.md

 DataShipUnitManager.Instance().GetDataByID(11004).Args[0] = 3;
 ```

-This removes Equipping Machine from the pool until game exits.
+This disables Equipping Machine until game exits.
+(Don't remove vanilla units from database, as it may corrupt some save files.
+Disable them instead.
+Modded units can be removed without risk, though.)

 ```
 DataShipUnitManager.Instance().GetDataByID(21849).InGame = false;